Bee-Mar/mmpm/README.md

 ## Refer to the Wiki and Log Files First

 If any issues arise, please consult the wiki first, which can be found [here](https://github.com/Bee-Mar/mmpm/wiki).
 Additionally, please examine the log files for `MMPM` located in `~/.config/mmpm/log/`, and post any relevant information when creating an issue.

-## Future State of Affairs

-In the not-to-distant future, `.deb` releases of this package will be available for download, simplifying the installation.

 ## Potential Problems